JPCMarques/IFBCompanion_TwitchBot/README.md

 The bot is, for the most part, silent - command feedback is generally whispered to the caller - so you don't have to worry about spam.

+**The bot name on twitch is IFBCompanion**, so send whispers there.

 Quick start:
 - [Join](#join)
 - [Leave](#leave)